Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person with age of 20 and call get age
   * Output: return 20

-* _Spec: The application should be able to return a persons age in mercury years._
+* _Spec: The application should be able to return a persons age in mercury equivalent years._
   * Input: Create person with age of 20 and call convertAgeToMercuryYears
   * Output: return 83.33

+* _Spec: The application should be able to return a persons age in venus equivalent years._
+  * Input: Create person with age of 20 and call convertAgeToVenusYears
+  * Output: return 32.25

 ## Setup/Installation Requirements
 _Clone this repository._